sniclasj/milestone-one-2.0/README.md

 ### Content

-In order to create a placeholder for my dropdown list on the Join Us page, I utilised and modified code taken from [Stack Overflow](https://stackoverflow.com/questions/5805059/how-do-i-make-a-placeholder-for-a-select-box).
+In order to create a placeholder for my dropdown list on the Join Us page, I utilised and modified the following code taken from [Stack Overflow](https://stackoverflow.com/questions/5805059/how-do-i-make-a-placeholder-for-a-select-box).

+In order to ensure the footer remains 'stuck' to the bottom of all pages, I utilised the following code taken from [CSS Tricks](https://css-tricks.com/a-clever-sticky-footer-technique/).

 ### Media